aptos-labs/aptos-keyless-trusted-setup-contributions-jan-2025/README.md

 To reproduce the initial `.zkey` file, run the command

 ```
-npx snarkjs@0.6.11 groth16 setup main.r1cs ./powersOfTau28_hez_final_21.ptau initial.zkey -v
+npx snarkjs@0.7.5 groth16 setup main.r1cs ./powersOfTau28_hez_final_21.ptau initial.zkey -v
 ```

-The `b2sum` hash of the resulting `.zkey` file should match that of `contributions/main_00000.zkey`.
+The `b2sum` hash of the resulting `.zkey` file should match that of `contributions/main_0000.zkey`.
 This hash value is

 ```
-8381954aa98bc7c7e11fd1f74f544320937f291fd1ce83cfc2a227c805b69de5362781c2484b125c600591cb54a34da56c0911f9a0fea066636f5c79ddbcc3c4
+8f49db19a4866a97d04869d9a9abfd216b58f93dfb68b824320d4a4a42148540d8d2eddf4488345f7d23299a067b1a8adeba530c97d59ffa2ff1a34bdbd9414b
 ```

 # Verifying Individual Contributions

-The folder `contributions` contains all `.zkey` files output by the Aptos OIDB trusted setup.
+The folder `contributions` contains all `.zkey` files output by the Aptos Keyless trusted setup.
 Each `.zkey` file corresponds to the contribution of one participant, in the order of their having participated, so that i.e. `main_00004.zkey` corresponds to the output of the contribution made by the 4-th participant to have completed their contribution.

 Each contribution may be verified by running the command

 ```
-npx snarkjs@0.6.11 zkey verify main.r1cs powersOfTau28_hez_final_21.ptau contributions/<contribution_filename>.zkey -v
+npx snarkjs@0.7.5 zkey verify main.r1cs powersOfTau28_hez_final_21.ptau contributions/<contribution_filename>.zkey -v
 ```

 Depending on your machine, this command can take upwards of 20 minutes.
 Upon completion, it will produce an output of the following form: